Kobby6-lang/Dino-Game/README.md

 Default mode is the max size of your pixel arts.

-After that drag the player in idle position and ground sprites onto the "Hierarchy" click on player go down to add components add in "Character Controller" and if you like change the name of the character to Player or something else.
+After that drag the player sprite in idle position and ground sprites onto the "Hierarchy" click on player go down to add components add in "Character Controller" and if you like change the name of the character to Player or something else.

 Character controller allows you the player to be able to control the movements of the player.